lambertsbennett/AzureMLEngineer-Capstone/README.md

 ## Model Deployment
 As both model selection approaches yielded models with similar AUC (>0.99), I decided to deploy the automl model.
 The model was deployed as an Azure Container Instance.
 To query the model data is serialized to JSON and sent to the model's endpoint as an http request.
 For an example of code used to interact with the deployed model please see the 'Model Deployment' section of the automl notebook (automl.ipynb).

+The inference configuration used for deployment simply points to the scoring script (score.py), which receives and unpacks the data submitted as JSON.
+The data is then converted into a Pandas dataframe, NaN values are dropped, and the model is applied to generate predictions.

+The ACI configuration specifies that the model will run on a single core with 1gb of memory available to run the scoring script and underlying processes in the container.
+I selected these values for the demonstration as 1gb should be more than enough memory given that we are sending small test requests to the model and a single core is sufficient for these purposes as well.

 After model deployment, you can check on the status of the deployment under the endpoints tab.
 You should see something like the following:
 ![Active endpoint](images/model-deployment.png).